-Although there is no acceptable range of values for Max Drop, if we consider that the $90\%$ of the original number of groups participate for WT'13 and WT'14 test collections, we find the Max Drop is in between 6 and 10.
-Regarding Pearson correlation ($\rho$) scores computed between the number of groups and the corresponding $\tau_{ap}$ and Max Drop, we observe higher Pearson correlation values for WT'13 and WT'14 collections than other collections.
+Although there is no acceptable range of values for Max Drop, if we assume that only $90\%$ of the original number of groups participate in WT'13 and WT'14 test collections, the Max Drop lies between 6 -- 10.
+Regarding Pearson correlation ($\rho$) scores computed between the number of groups and the corresponding $\tau_{ap}$ and Max Drop, we observe higher Pearson correlation values for WT'13 and WT'14 collections than with other collections.
 This is because $\tau_{ap}$ keeps increasing and Max Drop keeps decreasing with an increasing number of groups in WT'13 and WT'14 test collections.
 On the other hand, both Adhoc'99 and Adhoc'98 collections have low Pearson correlation scores because $\tau_{ap}$ increases and Max Drop decreases when the number of groups is increased from 2 to 10.
 However, after having 10 groups, $\tau_{ap}$ and Max Drop scores become almost stable for these two collections.

-In summary, we can conclude that we would need a higher number of participating groups to have a reusable collection if the underlying document collection is very large.
-This is probably due to the fact that runs in these larger document collections would return more unique-relevant documents than runs in other test collections (Figure \ref{Figure:collection_variation}).
+In summary, we confirm that more participating groups are needed to have a reusable collection if the underlying document collection is very large.
+This likely stems from runs for these larger document collections returning more unique-relevant documents than runs in other test collections (Figure \ref{Figure:collection_variation}).
 Therefore, a run might be highly affected if it does not contribute to the pool.
 As another hypothesis, the groups participating in the recent shared-tasks are able to develop a more diverse set of IR runs than the groups participated in earlier shared-tasks due to the progress in the field of IR.

 However, it should be noted that the finding reported in this experiment has certain limitations.
 Firstly, all five test collections used in this analysis have only 50 topics.
 Secondly, for WT'13 and WT'14 collections, the employed pool depth is very shallow (Table \ref{table:group_runs_data}).
 A deeper pool depth and a higher number of topics might provide us a different conclusion than the one stated here.